JackJack33/tvs-tornado/README.md

 #### Usage
 ##### Local
 1. Interact with the local deployment using `curl localhost:5000/<route>`.
 See Flask Interaction below
+2. Since the test scripts interact with the server through HTTP requests or merely the functions in this codebase, the scripts can be executed locally using either `python test_worker.py` or `python test_api.py <host_ip>`.
 ##### Public

 ### Flask Interaction